thlorenz/proxyquire/README.md

 Proxies nodejs require in order to allow overriding dependencies during testing.

+**No changes to your code** are necessary!

+Just configure overrides in your tests and **proxyquire** does the rest.

 # Installation

     npm install proxyquire

 # Usage

-3 simple steps
+Three simple steps to override require in your tests:

-- include `var require = require('proxyquire');` on top of any module whose requires you want to be able to control
+- `var proxyquire = require('proxyquire').setup();` on top level of your test file
 - setup desired module overrides e.g., `proxyquire({ path: { extname: function () { return 'meh'; } });` in your test
+- `proxyquire.require(..)` the module you want to test and excercise its methods

+Alternatively if you are more worried about test speed and/or are testing very large modules:

+- include var require = require('proxyquire'); on top of any module whose requires you want to be able to control
+- setup desired module overrides (same as above)
-- require the module you want to test and excercise its methods
+- use regular nodejs `require` in order to require the module you want to test and excercise its methods

 # API

+## proxyquire.setup()

+- needs to be called from **top level of test file**
+- needed to properly setup **proxyquire** for the use of `proxyquire.require(..)`
+- ideally you do this like so: `var proxyquire = require('proxyquire').setup();`

+## proxyquire.require(String [, String])

+Works the same as nodejs's `require` with one major difference:

+- without touching the original code `proxyquire.require` injects a `require` override before passing it on to nodejs's `require`
+- therefore you need to add **no changes to your code**
+- optional second argument can be used to manually pass `__dirname` of test file, but ideally this would be done via `proxyquire.setup`

 ## proxyquire.reset()